grove-mountain/tfe-saas-demo-setup/README.md

 ## Script

 ### Demo User/Group management
-* Open three browsers.
+* Open three different browsers (e.g. chrome, firefox, safari).
 They cannot share login information as they will login to three separate accounts.
 * Login to your main account.
 This is the owners browser
 * Login to your ops account in the second browser.
 * Login to your dev account in the third browser.